Vietnam.vn - Nền tảng quảng bá Việt Nam

 Một quốc gia từ bỏ nỗ lực gia nhập BRICS- Ảnh 1.

-According to El Moudjahid newspaper, the reason the Algerian government is no longer keen on the idea of joining BRICS is because it sees no clear reason for excluding them last year and because of the “absurd logic of selection”, and believes that BRICS should have adopted a more inclusive approach.
+According to El Moudjahid newspaper, the reason why the Algerian government is no longer keen on the idea of joining BRICS is because it sees no clear reason for excluding them last year and because of the “illogical logic of selection”, and believes that BRICS should have adopted a more inclusive approach.

 Nevertheless, Algeria remains committed to its role in global economic frameworks and multilateral cooperation.

-“Algeria has truly turned a new page” on the issue of BRICS membership, while continuing to support multipolarity in international relations through other platforms such as the United Nations Security Council (UNSC) and the Non-Aligned Movement, El Moudjahid newspaper said.
+“Algeria has really turned a new page” on the issue of BRICS membership, while continuing to support multipolarity in international relations through other platforms such as the United Nations Security Council (UNSC) and the Non-Aligned Movement, El Moudjahid newspaper said.

 Notably, earlier in September, Algeria was admitted to the New Development Bank (NDB), also known as the BRICS Bank, thereby strengthening economic ties with the group.